shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

                      pd.get_dummies(loan_data['initial_list_status'], prefix = 'initial_list_status', prefix_sep = ':')]
 ```

-### Grouping Dummy Variables<br>
+### Grouping Dummy Variables
 __Methodology: 'Weight of Evidence' and 'Information Value'__<br>
-- 'Weight of Evidence' shows to what extent an independent variable would predict a dependent variable, giving us an insight into how useful a given category of an independent variable is.
+- 'Weight of Evidence' shows to what extent an independent variable would predict a dependent variable, giving us an insight into how useful a given category of an independent variable is

 WoE = ln(%good / %bad)

-- Similarly, 'Information Value', ranging from 0 to 1,  shows how much information the original independent variable brings with respect to explaining the dependent variable, helping to pre-select a few best predictors.
+- Similarly, 'Information Value', ranging from 0 to 1,  shows how much information the original independent variable brings with respect to explaining the dependent variable, helping to pre-select a few best predictors

 IV = Sum((%good - %bad) * WoE)